Fast Wasserstein rates for estimating probability distributions of probabilistic graphical models: Introduction

 \subsubsection{Structure of the paper}

-The remainder of the paper is structured as follows: We start by shortly reviewing additional related literature.
-In Section \ref{sec:wlip}, we work in the setting when (forward-)kernels are Lipschitz with respect to the Wasserstein distance.
-Section \ref{sec:wlip} also serves as a warm-up for Section \ref{sec:tvlip} which contains our main results, namely about sharp rates in the setting when (forward and backwards)-kernels are Lipschitz with respect to the total variation distance.
-Section \ref{sec:lowerbounds} establishes the lower bounds for $\mathcal{P}_G$ without continuity assumptions on the kernels.
+The remainder of the paper is structured as follows: We start by reviewing additional related literature.
+In Section \ref{sec:wlip}, we work in the setting when (forward)-kernels are Lipschitz with respect to the Wasserstein distance.
+Section \ref{sec:wlip} also serves as a warm-up for Section \ref{sec:tvlip} which contains our main results, namely about sharp rates in the setting when (forward and backward)-kernels are Lipschitz with respect to the total variation distance.
+Section \ref{sec:lowerbounds} establishes the lower bounds for $\mathcal{P}_G$ without continuity assumptions on the kernels, and the Appendix contains additional proofs and two numerical examples.